 This recipe with photo for maple dijon chicken was shared with us by eatchicken.com.

-All that you need is one pan, seasonal vegetables, inexpensive cuts of meat and a few seasonings.
+Like the dairy-free version of this Lemon Butter Chicken at Veggie Balance, all that you need is one pan, seasonal vegetables, inexpensive cuts of meat and a few seasonings.
 Then fire up the stove and make this easy, wholesome, delicious maple Dijon chicken dinner.

 Special Diet Notes:

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, optionally paleo, and generally top food allergy-friendly.

 - ½ teaspoon freshly ground pepper

 - 1 tablespoon dairy-free buttery spread or coconut oil (can use more olive oil)

 - 8 ounces Brussels sprouts, bottoms trimmed, outer leaves removed, and halved

 - 2 cups diced (1/2 inch) butternut squash

 - In saute pan large enough to hold the chicken in single layer, heat the olive oil over medium-high heat.
 Season the chicken with the salt and pepper.
 Add the chicken to the pan, skin side down, and saute for about 4 to 5 minutes per side, or until the chicken is browned.
 Remove the chicken from the pan.